ntwigs/gooka/README.md

 ### What's this?

-Are you still using css-outside-JS (also known as just "css") - and you know that there _might_ be some old css classes that are no longer in use?
+Are you still using CSS-outside-JS (also known as just "CSS") - and you know that there _might_ be some old CSS classes that are no longer in use?
 Such as `.deleteLater` and `.testing123`?
 But you're also quite sure about not wanting something fully automatic - so you know that you're in control?
 Then **Gooka** is for you!

-Gooka is an easy way to find unused css classes in your code.
-It basically takes a css file and some non-css files and searches for the selectors inside those files.
+Gooka is an easy way to find unused CSS classes in your code.
+It takes a CSS file and some non-CSS files and searches for the selectors inside those files.
 If no unused selectors are found, **congratulations**.
 But if Gooka finds some unused selectors - you'll get a list of those selectors, and manually delete them.

 // INSERT GIFS HERE.

 ### Why this?

 Using scripts such as [PurgeCSS](https://github.com/FullHuman/purgecss), [PurifyCSS](https://github.com/purifycss/purifycss), and [UnCSS](https://github.com/uncss/uncss) is scary.
-Especially if you're working in a humongus project.
-Therefore, I created something more manual in order to be more selective in my selector deletions.
+Especially if you're working on a humongous project.
+Therefore, I created something more manual to be more selective in my selector deletions.

 ### Pitfalls